frankie-t-h/wiki-repo/README.md

 Wiki pages are like single pages, similar to the pages of a book collected in the same wiki like a virtual folder.

-Github browser version "render pages written in markup language".
+Github browser version "render pages written in **markup language**".
 A markup language is a computer language that uses tags to define elements within a document.
 It is human-readable, meaning markup files contain standard words, rather than typical programming syntax.The two most popular are HTML and XML.

-Github simplified it's markup a language and in the next tutorial we will show you how to use it.
+Github simplified its markup a language and in the next tutorial we will show you how to use it.

 ## Documentation